crysalead/chaos-orm/docs/schemas.md

 $schema->set('name', ['type' => 'string']);
 ```

-The `'type'` define an abstract representation of type which essentially depends on the used datasource.
-For example `'type' => 'serial'` will mean `INT NOT NULL AUTO_INCREMENT` for a MySQL connection and `SERIAL` for PostgreSQL.
+`'type'` is an abstract type.
+For example `'type' => 'serial'` will be translated into `INT NOT NULL AUTO_INCREMENT` for a MySQL connection and into `SERIAL` for PostgreSQL.

-With the RDBMS schema implementation for example, you can rely on the following abstracted `'type'` definitions:
+For the `Chaos\Database\Schema` implementation, you can rely on the following abstracted `'type'` definitions:

 * `'id'`
 * `'serial'`